AMSA

 Additional Exercices

-If you really want to understand a little bit more what happens under the hood, you can do the following exercices.
-BE aware that you should read the “Really Recommended References” first, and then try to do this exercices.
+If you really want to understand a little bit more what happens under the hood on the firmware side, you can do the following exercices.
+Be aware that you should read the “Really Recommended References” first, and then try to do this exercices.